-Judge Marc Barron of the 48th District Court in Bloomfield Hills, Michigan
+48th District Court Judge Marc Barron of the 48th District Court

-Judge Barron is one of three judges in the Bloomfield Hills District Court.
-The judges serve the communities of Bloomfield Hills, Bloomfield Township, Birmingham, Keego Harbor, Orchard Lake, Sylvan Lake, and West Bloomfield Township.
+48th District Court Judge Marc Barron is one of three Bloomfield Hills District Court judges.
+The judges serve Bloomfield Hills, Bloomfield Township, Birmingham, Keego Harbor, Orchard Lake, Sylvan Lake, and West Bloomfield Township.
 Judge Barron was first elected to the bench in 2004.
 He won re-election after a hotly contested campaign in 2010 and was unopposed for re-election in 2016.

-In Judge Barron’s courtroom, lawyers are expected to be prompt, prepared, knowledgeable, and familiar with the courthouse policies and procedures.
-There is little tolerance for lawyers and litigants who are not succinct and on-point.
-Judge Barron will not overlook even minute details and complexities in a case or legal argument, and he will not hesitate to engage a lawyer or a private citizen in a tense confrontation.
-Although he is widely considered to be tough and no-nonsense, he is also known to be thoughtful and fair-minded
+Judge Barron expects lawyers to be prompt, prepared, knowledgeable, and familiar with the courthouse policies and procedures.
+There is little tolerance for lawyers and litigants who are not concise and on-point.
+Judge Barron will not overlook minute details and complexities in a case or legal argument.
+He will not hesitate to engage a lawyer or a private citizen in a tense confrontation.
+Although he is widely considered tough and no-nonsense, he is also known to be thoughtful and fair-minded.

-Judge Barron is an Oakland County native who attended Andover High School in Bloomfield Township and then obtained his Bachelor of Science college degree in Economics from the University of Arizona with honors.
-He then obtained his law degree from American University in Washington D.C.
+Judge Barron is an Oakland County native who attended Andover High School in Bloomfield Township and then earned his Bachelor of Science degree in Economics from the University of Arizona with honors.
+He then received his law degree from American University in Washington, D.C.
 Following law school, Judge Barron clerked at the Department of Justice in Washington, D.C.

 Judge Barron spent his pre-judge years as an assistant Oakland County prosecutor.
 He was a prosecutor for 12 years, including a 7-year stint in the Major Crimes Section, prosecuting serious crimes such as murder, felonious assaults, sex crimes, and other serious felonies.